rails/rails/guides/source/active_record_encryption.md

 Encryption takes additional space in the column.
 You can estimate the worst-case overload in around 250 bytes when the built-in envelope encryption key provider is used.
 For medium and large text columns this overload is negligible, but for `string` columns of 255 bytes, you should increase their limit accordingly (510 is recommended).

-NOTE: The reason for the additional space is that values are encoded in Base 64 and, also, that additional metadata is stored with the encrypted values.
+NOTE: The reason for the additional space are Base 64 encoding and additional metadata stored with the encrypted values.

 ### Deterministic and non-deterministic encryption